Finnish Authenticator identification service

 Using the identification service is subject to charge if the organisation has not used the Katso ID or if the purpose is to use the identification service directly for personal services.

-To conclude a contract, contact the customer service for organisations.
+To conclude a contract, contact us by email [email protected]

 Using the Finnish Authenticator Service